-Another good old-fashioned way to find violin teachers near me is to rely on word-of-mouth!
+Another good old-fashioned way to find a violin tutor near me is to rely on word-of-mouth!

-Simply asking your peers and other people who have an interest in music for recommendations will mean that you get honest reviews of local music teachers from trusted sources.
+Simply asking your peers and other people who have an interest in music for recommendations will mean that you get honest reviews of local music tutors from trusted sources.

-Even if someone you know has music lessons in the piano, flute, trumpet, clarinet, saxophone or guitar, you can still ask them for their teacher’s contact number!
-Music communities tend to be incredibly close-knit, so if no one you know can put you in contact with a violin teacher, other music teachers will.
+Even if someone you know has music lessons in the piano, flute, trumpet, clarinet, saxophone or guitar, you can still ask them for their tutor’s contact number!
+Music communities tend to be incredibly close-knit, so if no one you know can put you in contact with a violin tutor, other music teachers will.

 Learn Violin at a Music School